-Struggling salmon, and a wide range of other fish species, will now have improved passage along the River Frome following the rewetting of an old channel (palaeochannel) at Bond’s Mill in Stonehouse, Gloucestershire.
+Struggling salmon, and a wide range of other migratory fish species, will now have improved passage along the River Frome following the rewetting of an old channel (palaeochannel) at Bond’s Mill in Stonehouse, Gloucestershire.

 After weeks of work removing sediment and re-profiling the river banks, water now flows along its historical course again.

 This is the first step in a wider project to improve access and habitat quality for important migratory fish travelling up the Severn Estuary to freshwater habitats to spawn.
 This project, involving partners from across the Severn Vale catchment, including WWT, Farming and Wildlife Advisory Group (FWAG) South-West, Severn Rivers Trust (SRT) and Stroud Valleys Project (SVP) has been made possible by major funding from the European Agricultural Fund for Rural Development.
 Over the next two years, work will be carried out at four key sites along the River Frome, as well as at WWT Slimbridge and Walmore Common SSSI.